stoeckley/Eat-Static/README.md

 ;; desc and describe are synonymous in the above definitions

 ;; blend can use any functions defined using the standard "make-..." and "...?"
-;; naming convention outlined above
+;; naming convention outlined above, or whatever has been defined as the naming ;; scheme, as explained earlier.

 ;; e is a required keyword, and ab-cd is both a ab and a cd type (blend ab-cd [:k e] ab cd)